avito-tech/bioyino/doc/aggregation.md

 By default the percentiles for timer are: 75th, 95th, 98th, 99th and 999th.

 `updates` is a special aggregate, showing the number of metrics with this name that came in during the aggregation period.
-It is counted always, even if disabled by configuration and can be additionaly filtered by `aggregation.update-count-threshold` parameter.
+It is counted always, even if disabled by configuration and can be additionally filtered by `aggregation.update-count-threshold` parameter.

 By default, bioyino counts all the aggregates.
 This behaviour can be changed by `aggregation.aggregates` option.
 If a type is not specified, the default value(meaning all aggregates) will be used.